 Alcoholics are more likely to develop certain neurological conditions, which can be caused by things like head trauma or malnourishment.
 A lack of thiamine can cause Wernicke-Korsakoff syndrome, which can cause memory problems and amnesia.

 Alcoholism can result in extremely dangerous withdrawal symptoms when you stop drinking.
 Delirium tremens, which can occur during alcohol withdrawal, can cause psychosis, tremors, and confusion.
 Alcohol withdrawal can even, in some cases, lead to death.
 Thus, the first step of alcohol treatment must begin with medical alcohol detox at an accredited facility, staffed by medical professionals.

 Although withdrawal symptoms are severe, they are preventable.
 Many medications can eliminate the risks posed by alcohol withdrawal.
 Following detox, you can choose to continue treatment by enrolling in an inpatient or outpatient rehab program.

 Inpatient programs offer the highest level of care and regular access to medical and mental health staff.
 Some inpatient programs may offer treatment for more than 90 days, while most last for 28 days.
 Outpatient programs can allow you to continue working while receiving treatment.
 Peer-led support groups like AA can also help you during recovery.

 Let’s Overcome a Drinking Problem Together

 If you are wondering does alcohol kill brain cells, the answer is no. However, alcohol abuse can cause severe cognitive impairments and organ damage.
 If you or a loved one is battling a drinking problem or alcoholism, Kemah Palms, a premier Houston substance abuse treatment provider, is here to help.
-Call us today at [Direct] to learn more about our programs and your treatment options.
+Call us today today to learn more about our programs and your treatment options.